Global Existence and Incompressible Limit for the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Bulk Viscosity and Large Initial Data: Introduction and main results

 \begin{remark}\la{lrk2} It is worth noting that in our existence Theorems \ref{th0}, \ref{th1}, and \ref{th2}, we only require the bulk viscosity coefficient to be sufficiently large, without imposing any restrictions on the size of the initial data.
-These results establish the global existence of axisymmetric compressible Navier-Stokes equations with large initial data. \end{remark}
+These results therefore establish the global existence for the three-dimensional axisymmetric compressible Navier-Stokes equations with large initial data. \end{remark}

-We now make some comments on the analysis of this paper.
-First, we note that for initial data satisfying (\ref{csol1}) and (\ref{csol2}), the local existence and uniqueness of classical solutions to the problem (\ref{ns})--(\ref{i3}) was established in \cite{H2021}.
-To extend the classical solution globally in time, it suffices to derive global a priori estimates for smooth solutions to (\ref{ns})--(\ref{i3}) in appropriate high-order norms.
-Similar to \cite{LX3,LX4}, the central problem is to derive the time-uniform upper bound for the density.